-Most of this is attributable to the lauric acid in the oil.
-It’s unique fatty acids are easily absorbed for deep moisture, and it has anti-inflammatory, anti-bacterial properties.
-Its benefits work inside and out: Even people who eat virgin coconut oil report having improved and glowing skin without any topical application!
-It also doesn’t feel greasy.
-It absorbs fast into the skin in a silky way, leaving you soft, moisturized, and smelling downright delicious.
-So how can you use it for KP?
+These benefits are thanks to the lauric acid in the oil.
+Used topically, these unique fatty acids are easily absorbed for deep moisture.
+And their anti-inflammatory, anti-bacterial properties pack a punch.
+That’s also why coconut oil’s benefits work inside and out: Even people who eat virgin coconut oil or take coconut oil softgels often report improved, glowing skin.
+It also doesn’t feel greasy like a heavier oil.
+Coconut oil absorbs fast into the skin in a silky way, leaving you soft, moisturized, and smelling downright delicious.

 - Moisturize – After your shower, apply a small amount of coconut oil to damp skin and rub it in.
 Wipe away any excess if needed.
 You can also try the coconut oil body butter and lotion recipes below.

-- Eat well – Avoid trans fats, commonly in hydrogenated oils and margarine.
-Virgin coconut oil has none, and is a great replacement for less healthy fats.
-Also, find out if you have an allergies to gluten/wheat or dairy, as food allergies can play a role in skin conditions like KP.
+- Eat right – Stay away from trans fats!
+They are commonly in hydrogenated oils and margarine.
+Virgin coconut oil has none, and is a great replacement for unhealthy fats.
+Also, check for allergies to gluten, wheat or dairy, as food allergies can play a role in skin conditions like KP.
 Foods low on the glycemic index (less refined carbs, basically) are also related to improvement of KP.
+(Try: Nutiva Virgin Coconut Oil.)

 - Avoid harsh chemicals – Avoid soap and lotion ingredients like sodium lauryl sulphate, petroleum, artificial fragrance, mineral oil, parabens, and dimethicone.
 Even some coconut oil products that claim to be natural can have some of these, so check labels.
 A good castile or coconut oil soap is preferable.
-(Try Dr. Bronner Pure Castile Soap, Hemp Almond; Organic Virgin Coconut Oil Liquid Soap by Tropical Traditions; or Nubian Heritage Coconut & Papaya Soap — my favorite.)
+(Try Dr. Bronner Pure Castile Soap, Hemp Almond; Organic Virgin Coconut Oil Liquid Soap; or Nubian Heritage Coconut & Papaya Soap.)

 If you love the prospect of coconut oil’s benefits for your skin, yet still want something a little more luxurious than just your jar of coconut oil in the shower, try whipping up one of these three skin-enhancing beauty recipes!